Nazulka/WD-Buzzwords/TESTING.md

 - [x] **Log Out Page**
 * The _Log Out_ link on the navbar (sidenav on smaller screens) is working as expected and logs users out of their account when clicked.
-* Further tests verified that users then redirected to the _Log In_ page where a flash message pops up to confirm they've been logged out.
+* Further tests verified that users are then redirected to the _Log In_ page where a flash message pops up to confirm they've been logged out.

+### Defensive Design Testing

 ### Usability Testing
+This website was tested for usability by my family and friends.
+They didn't experience any issues during the testing process and it was confirmed that the website was easy to use and navigate.
+They were able to intuitively use the interactive elements of the website, find the information they were looking for and easily understand the purpose of the website.

 ### Performance Testing

-### Compatibility Testing
+### Browser Compatibility Testing

-### Defensive Design Testing